“I am drowning in housework.”

 Describe it how you like.
-We all know what you mean — There is endless housework and you feel like you are the only one working to conquer it.
+We all know what you mean — There is endless housework and you feel like you’re the only one working to conquer it.

-The imagery that has most resonated with my experience is similar to trying to dig a hole (why?
+The imagery that has most resonated with my experience is similar to digging a hole (why?
 I don’t know, it’s just what I picture), and after 5 minutes someone comes and dumps a bucket of dirt back into my hole.
-Every once in a while there is a lull in which I can peacefully dig for 15 minutes, but then along comes 5 fresh buckets of dirt that get dumped right back into my hole.
+Every once in a while there is a lull in which I can peacefully dig for 15 minutes, but then along comes 5 fresh buckets of dirt that get dumped right back in.
 And I just keep digging…and then I go to sleep, wake up, and do it again.

 Not only is there potential to be overwhelmed, burdened and weary when staring at the endless looming household tasks, sometimes it can just feel pointless.
 Why pickup, cleanup, wipe up, and mop up when it’s just going to get messy again very quickly?!

 That is a good question, and if we don’t have a substantial reason, we should probably reconsider our “digging” habits.
 Seriously, why would we clean up a house that will just get messy again?
 Why spend so many hours a week focusing on the cleanliness and appearance of our homes?
 This task sucks up so much time during this relatively short life, we better know why we do it — and if the reason isn’t good enough, we should probably stop wasting our time!